 It can be tricky for women to find a great interview suit — but our shopping guide for women’s suits will help you get started.
 We update the text of this page often; in the meantime please add your own comments about women’s suiting on this page.
 Please keep all comments on this page strictly on topic.

-Last updated: April 2020.
+Last updated: August 2020.

 This post contains affiliate links and Corporette® may earn commissions for purchases made through links in this post.
 For more details see here.
 Thank you so much for your support!

 - General Notes on Interview Suits for Women

 - What Kind of Suit to Buy for Interviews

 - What Women Should Wear Beneath Suit Blazers